 NIMBY-ism and the mantra “local control” still persist in some quarters. … — Mark Green, former ABAG President

-Smart growth will bring 1.2 million jobs new primarily tech jobs; (“Google, Facebook” are exemplified in Bloomberg) and 660,000 total number of housing units that can be produced with the policies and investments outlined in the May 2012 Jobs-Housing Connection Strategy.
+Smart growth will bring 1.2 million new jobs, primarily in the tech sector (Ed Lee explains SF’s integration with tech companies) and 660,000 total number of housing units that can be produced with the policies and investments outlined in the May 2012 Jobs-Housing Connection Strategy.

 The jobs plan entails "multiple job holdings per person," (pg 2) (likely for non-tech workers) as OBA sordidly admits, but later contradicts just pages later with the admission: "Housing supply does constrain job growth; the region will lose jobs if constraints on housing supply are not sufficiently lifted" and "[m]atching the labor force to these replacement jobs will be a challenge, both locally and nationally."
 [OBA]